cmharlow/c4lMDCpres/breakout_workflows/deriRDFexample.md

 # DERI RDF Extension Example

-_Below are is a legacy documentation of using the OpenRefine DERI RDF extenstion RDF Document Reconciliation functionality with the Library of Congress Thesaurus for Graphic Materials._
+_Below is legacy documentation of using the OpenRefine DERI RDF extenstion RDF Document Reconciliation functionality with the Library of Congress Thesaurus for Graphic Materials._

 _This requires the DERI RDF Extension be installed in OpenRefine to work: http://refine.deri.ie/_